KrishnaManaswiD/KrishnaManaswiD.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Technology with Honors in Mechanical Engineering, Indian Institute of Technology Hyderabad, 2012
-* Master of Science in Robotcs, Systems and Control, ETH Zurich, 2014
+* Master of Science in Robotcs, Systems and Control, ETH Zürich (jointly with Disney Research Zürich), 2014
 * Ph.D in Robotics and Autonomous Systems, 2019 (expected)

 Work experience